tyadav4268/Optimizing-Agricultural-Production/README.md

 "# Optimizing-Agricultural-Production"

 A Machine Learning Model to suggest the most suitable Crops to grow based on the available Climatic and Soil conditions.
-- In this project, I have created different python fuction to take out meaningfull and interesting insights from our data.
+- In this project, I have created different python fuction to take out meaningful and interesting insights from our data.
 - Used distplot of seaborn library to see the trend in soil and climatic conditions requirements of different crops.
 - Used elbow method to find suitable number of clusters in the dataset and using the unsupervised machine learning algorithm K-Means clustering I found the dataset can be clustered into 4 clusters and the crop belonging to same cluster need same type of